mq2thez/11ty-blog/posts/establishing-manager-relationships.md

 Hello!
 I’ve been working as a professional programmer for more than a decade, worked at 5 companies, and had 22 managers (including 14 in 4 years at Twitter).
 As a result, I’ve had a lot of experience establishing new relationships with a manager.

 In any good relationship, communication is key.
 Your manager isn't a mind reader, and neither are you.
 You need to talk to your manager about things which are bothering you, and your manager needs to talk to you about how things are going from their end.
+As you start out a relationship with a new manager (especially as you get more senior on the career ladder), ask them about their own values and goals.
 Managers have a tightrope to walk: they balance the needs of the individual people with the needs of the team.
 Bad managers value the team above all else.
 Good managers help the people but also push them for the sake of the team.
 Great managers are able to grow their people to invest in the team.

 ## Prioritize Growth